- Code HUMN8029

 See Future Offerings

-This course provides students with an introductory overview to debates and issues in the Humanities, with a particular focus on the Public Humanities and Digital Humanities.
-The course will involve contributions from leading Humanities scholars from across the University, as well as draw on the expertise of visiting scholars where appropriate.
-Some key issues covered in the course may include: the relevance of the Humanities for contemporary society and culture; the political uses of the Humanities; issues in Humanities communication (such as copyright and open access); the impact of the internet on Humanities scholarship and research; and the role of 'big data' in Humanities research.
+This course provides students with an introduction to current and historical debates and issues in the Humanities, with a particular focus on Public Culture and Digital Humanities.
+The course will involve contributions from leading Humanities scholars from across the University, and draw on the expertise of visiting scholars where appropriate.
+Visits to cultural institutions in Canberra are included when possible.
+Key issues covered in the course may include: the relevance of the Humanities for contemporary society and culture; the role of public cultural institutions in Humanities debates; the political uses of the Humanities; issues in Humanities communication (such as copyright and open access); the impact of the Internet on Humanities scholarship and research; and emerging digital methodologies in Humanities research.

 Learning OutcomesUpon successful completion of this course, students will have the knowledge and skills to: